algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Technical_Specifications.md

 ### 1.1.
 Main device

-It is designed to be hosted on a LoRa-E5 development kit[^1] which is a compact and easy to use development toolkit.
+It is designed to be hosted on a LoRa-E5 development kit[^1] which is a compact development toolkit.

 ### 1.2.
 Modules